The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 For other commentary that is relevant to year end tax planning, see the:

 Timing of disposal for capital gains tax and'Bed andbreakfasting' with shares, which consider the date of disposal of assets andthe potential to delay the tax payment, andwhether it is possible to dispose andreacquire an asset without triggering anti-avoidance rules

 Deferral of capital gains via reinvestment andTax efficient investments guidance notes, which consider investments that provide the taxpayer with relief from one or more taxes for the current tax year, or are exempt from income tax and/ or capital gains tax

 Utilising allowances andlower rate bands guidance note, which considers how to use the personal allowances andlower rate income tax bands within the family

-Each individual (with some exceptions ― see below) is entitled to an annualexempt amount when calculating the taxable amount of his chargeable gains for the tax year.
-The annualexempt amount is also known as the annualexemption.
-The annualexemption is similar to the personal allowance for income tax in that the amount of gains covered by the annualexemption is not chargeable to capital gains tax (CGT).
+Each individual, whether or not they are resident in the UK, is entitled to an annual exempt amount when calculating the taxable amount of their chargeable gains for the tax year (although see the exceptions below).
+The annual exempt amount is also known as the annual exemption.
+The annual exemption is similar to the personal allowance for income tax in that the amount of gains covered by the annual exemption is not chargeable to capital gains tax.